jalmond/HNDiLeptonWorskspace/README.md

 - making cards for limits

 ----------------------------------------------------
-- Steps to get limits Cut and Count:
+ Steps to get limits Cut and Count:
 ----------------------------------------------------

-[1] Merge output from SKAnalyzer
+[1] Merge output from SKAnalyzer \n
---- cd $HNDILEPTONWORKSPACE_DIR/OutputTool/$Analyzer
+- cd $HNDILEPTONWORKSPACE_DIR/OutputTool/$Analyzer \n
---- source run.sh
+- source run.sh
     >>>>>>> Files are merged and sent to $HNDILEPTONWORKSPACE_DIR/OutputTool/MergedFiles/$Analyzer
     >>>>>>> i.e, one for each bkg SSPrompt,CF,FakeMu, OSPrompt